mrengler/mrengler.github.io/_pages/cv.md

 ## Professional Experience

 * **Member of Technical Staff**, Microsoft AI (Mar 2024 - Present)
-  * I drive technical safety efforts on consumer Copilot.
+  * I lead technical safety for Microsoft's Superintelligence team, responsible for pre- and post-launch safety evaluations, post-training, and inference-time mitigations for frontier models and agents.
+Built and lead a team of ten.

 * **Member of Technical Staff**, Inflection AI (Feb 2023 - Mar 2024)
   * Trained classifiers, built data collection and evaluation pipelines, and created monitoring systems for ensuring the safety of large language model output.